|

 Artificial Intelligence in Social Work: Ethics, Perspectives, and Practice

+Artificial intelligence is rapidly transforming human services and social work practice, creating new challenges and opportunities across micro, mezzo, and macro levels.
+This webinar brings together three professionals to discuss the ethical considerations, diverse perspectives, and emerging practices related to AI in social work.
 Presenters will share real-world examples of how AI is being used in clinical, community, and organizational settings, and consider its impact on client well-being, confidentiality, and equity.
 Participants will explore strategies for integrating AI tools responsibly into practice while maintaining professional standards and values.
 The session will also provide a space to critically reflect on how AI intersects with advocacy, policy, collaboration, and systemic change.
+Attendees will leave with resources, practical insights, and critical questions to guide their own engagement with AI in social work.

 Learning Objectives:

-Examine different perspectives on the role of artificial intelligence in social work, including opportunities, risks, and diverse practitioner viewpoints.
+- Examine different perspectives on the role of artificial intelligence in social work, including opportunities, risks, and diverse practitioner viewpoints.

-Identify ethical considerations and challenges associated with integrating artificial intelligence into social work practice.
+- Identify ethical considerations and challenges associated with integrating artificial intelligence into social work practice.

-Apply strategies for responsibly incorporating AI tools into social work while maintaining professional values, confidentiality, and equity.
+- Apply strategies for responsibly incorporating AI tools into social work while maintaining professional values, confidentiality, and equity.

 Customers Who Bought This Item Also Bought